Iowa vs. Purdue NCAA Football Odds, Plays and Insights | October 16, 2021

 - The combined points per game average of the two teams, 55.1, is 12.1 points greater than Saturday's over/under.

-- This contest's over/under is 14.6 points above the 28.4 these two squads combine to surrender per game this season.
+- This contest's total is 14.6 points more than the 28.4 these two squads combine to allow per game this season.

-- Hawkeyes games this season feature an average total of 46.5 points, a number 3.5 points higher than Saturday's over/under.
+- The Hawkeyes and their opponents have scored an average of 46.5 points per game in 2021, 3.5 more than Saturday's total.

-- In 2021, games involving the Boilermakers have averaged a total of 56.1 points, 13.1 more than the set over/under in this contest.
+- In 2021, games involving the Boilermakers have averaged a total of 56.1 points, 13.1 more than the set total in this contest.

 Iowa Stats and Trends

-- Iowa has played six games, with five wins against the spread.

-- The Hawkeyes have been favored by 11.5 points or more two times this season and covered the spread in one of them.
+- The Hawkeyes have covered the spread once this season when favored by 11.5 points or more (in two chances).

-- Iowa's games this year have gone over the total in two out of six opportunities (33.3%).
+- Iowa's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- When Iowa scores more than 15.4 points, it is 5-1 against the spread and 6-0 overall.
+- Iowa is 5-1 against the spread and 6-0 overall this season when the team notches more than 15.4 points.

-- In games that Iowa picks up more than 299.6 yards, the team is 4-0 against the spread and 4-0 overall.
+- In games that Iowa picks up over 299.6 yards, the team is 4-0 against the spread and 4-0 overall.

-- The Hawkeyes have turned the ball over five times this season, three more turnovers than the Boilermakers have forced (2).

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.